Your guide to all the most popular mid-mounted e-bike motors on the market, from Bosch to Brose to Yamaha, Fazua and Shimano.

 Brose, Bosch, Shimano… which has more power, which packs more battery punch, which is more reliable?
 Our quick guide to e-bike motors has the answers.

-The government has just announced the removal of the £1,000 limit for its tax-free cycle to work scheme, bringing e-bikes into the equation for the first time.
+After the government announcement of the removal of the £1,000 limit for its tax-free cycle to work scheme, e-bikes were brought into the equation for the first time.
 Is this the tipping point that makes e-bikes the norm, rather than the minority, on Britain’s trails?

 With the potential to save around 30 per cent off the price of a new bike, the UK could be poised to see a similar growth spurt in new e-bike sales to that witnessed across the channel in countries such as Germany, Austria and Switzerland.